aarnoux/SamReader/README.txt

 **** HELP ****

-$ ~/path/to/file/SamReader.py -h	access help to show the different sections available and choose one of them,
+The commands are shown for Linux/MacOS users, please adapt for Windows user as presented in section "EXECUTION".

-					or enter directly in the terminal one of the following terms :
+$ SamReader.py -h	access help to show the different sections available and choose one of them

-Sections:
+Or enter directly in the terminal one of the following terms :
 -hf	show details about the FLAG field
-$ ~/path/to/file/SamReader.py -hf
+$ SamReader.py -hf

 -hc	show details about the CIGAR field
-$ ~/path/to/file/SamReader.py -hc
+$ SamReader.py -hc

 -hr	show details about the requirements to run the programm
-$ ~/path/to/file/SamReader.py -hr
+$ SamReader.py -hr

 -hs	show details about the SAM file format
-$ ~/path/to/file/SamReader.py -hs
+$ SamReader.py -hs

 -hp	show details about the programm
-$ ~/path/to/file/SamReader.py -hp
+$ SamReader.py -hp

 **** OUTPUT ****